Leading German Law Firm in the Field of Immigration, Residence Permits and Citizenship Rights

 German Citizenship for Nazi Victims: The Developments

 Recently there has been growing demand for the law in this field to be expanded.
 In turn this has contributed to the German Minister for the interior, Herr Horst Seehofer, remarking “”Germany must face up to its historical responsibility towards those who, as the descendants of German citizens who were persecuted by the Nazis (and) have faced legal obstacles to citizenship, especially those whose parents or grandparents were forced to flee abroad”.
+In particular, the following changes should be viewed with interest by those with Jewish backgrounds.

-Consequently there have been developments in this area and the definition of those who can avail of German citizenship as Nazi victims has been expanded to include the following groups:
+Consequently, there have been developments in this area and the definition of those who can avail of German citizenship as Nazi victims has been expanded to include the following groups:

 - children born in wedlock prior to 1 April 1953 to German mothers (whose citizenship had been revoked) and non-German fathers,